 - Endurance plans extend up to 8 years/200,000 miles.

-- The Endurance Elite Membership comes with additional benefits like identity theft replacement, key fob repair and replacements and more.
+- The Endurance Elite Benefits comes with additional benefits like identity theft replacement, key fob repair and replacements and more.

 - Endurance’s customer service ratings are high overall, but the company’s BBB rating is low due to a pattern of unsolicited mail advertising.

 To learn more about this provider, read our Endurance warranty review, and get a free quote by clicking below.